GrandPiaf/Raytracer/README.md

 While testing the BVH structure I discovered that the 5 borders of the scene, which are incredibly big spheres, can be intersected from any ray in the scene.
 So I took them out of the BVH and for each ray I am checking if they are intersected before the BVH result.

+### Improvements

+One improvement I could think of is in my tree traversal method.
+At the current state, it is written as a recursive method, which fill a lot of space in stack and has a lot of context creation for each recursive call.
+It could be written as a iterative method, which will buy us some more time and which could certainly be optimized on various ways.

 ## Benchmarking the BVH